CAREERS PROGRAMME

 Supporting the Careers Programme at Chiswick School

-If you or a family member or friend are a business or employer, education or training provider and could support Chiswick School with our Careers programme (including Work Experience placements, lunchtime careers talks, networking opportunities and attending our careers Fair in March 2023), please do contact us as we are always looking to expand our network of employers and education providers.
+If you or a family member or friend are a business or employer, education or training provider and could support Chiswick School with our careers programme (including Work Experience placements, brief careers talks, networking opportunities and attending our Careers Fair in March), please do contact us as we are always looking to expand our network of employers and education providers.

 Careers Guidance in schools - Statutory Frameworks:

 In December 2017, the Department for Education (DfE) published a new Careers Strategy for secondary schools followed by statutory guidance in January 2018.
 Schools must have an appointed Careers Leader and a Careers Information, Advice & Guidance (CIAG) Programme for each academic year.
-All schools should be meeting the Eight Gatsby Benchmarks (outlined below):
+All schools should be meeting the eight Gatsby Benchmarks:

 The Gatsby Benchmarks: